zspitz/PandocFilters/README.md

 ## Pandoc AST

-Much of the AST comes in the form of objects with a `t` and `c` property:
+Much of the JSON-serialized AST comes in the form of objects with a `t` and `c` property:

 ```json
 {